Nendyy/Diabetes_readmission/README.md

 - Bagging Classifier

 ## Model Evaluation
-We evaluated the models based on the following:
+The models were evaluated based on the following:

 - Accuracy
 - Precision, Recall, F1-score